kennonkwok/goss-k8s-healthcheck/README.md

     kubectl apply -f goss-deployment.yaml

 This will set up the namespace, serviceaccount, role, and service for the goss healthcheck.
 Edit as needed to change deployment details or allow more permissions in the role.

+### goss service
+`goss-deployment.yaml` contains a service definition to expose the goss service.
+To use this, simply call the url `http://<service-IP>:<service-port>/healthz`.
+The response is JSON formatted (this is tunable in `goss-deployment.yaml`)